nim-works/cps/README.md

     # continuation and returns control to the caller immediately
     sleep ms

-    # subsequent control-flow is continues from the dispatcher
+    # subsequent control-flow continues from the dispatcher
     # when it elects to resume the continuation
     echo name, " ", count

 # NOTE: all the subsequent code is supplied by the chosen dispatcher

 # the trampoline repeatedly invokes continuations until they
-# complete or are queued in the dispatcher; this call does not block
+# complete or are queued in the dispatcher
-trampoline tock("tick", ms = 300)
+trampoline tock("tick", ms = 300)         # this call does not block!

-# you can also send a continuation directly to the dispatcher;
+# you can also send a continuation directly to the dispatcher
-# this call does not block
-spawn tock("tock", ms = 700)
+spawn tock("tock", ms = 700)              # this call does not block!

-# run the dispatcher to invoke its pending continuations from the queue;
+# run the dispatcher to invoke its pending continuations from the queue
-# this is a blocking call that completes when the queue is empty
+run()  # this is a blocking call that completes when the queue is empty
-run()
 ```

 [The source to the tick-tock test.](https://github.com/disruptek/eventqueue/blob/master/tests/tock.nim)